genevaers/Community/THIRD_PARTY.md

 1. DB2 database on z/OS can be used for a shared metadata environment.

-2. User Exit development can be done in IBM Enterprise Language Environemnt, using for example Cobol for z/OS V4.2 if desired.
+2. User Exit development can be done in IBM Enterprise Language Environment, using for example Cobol for z/OS V4.2 if desired.